 (a) Policy.
-Although strict compliance with the provisions of article 31 of the Civil Practice Law and Rules shall not be required, the principles of that article may be applied to ensure orderly and expeditious preparation of cases for trial.
+Although strict compliance with the provisions of article 31 of the Civil Practice Law and Rules is not required, the principles of that article may be applied to ensure orderly and expeditious preparation of cases for trial.

 (b) Scope of discovery.

-(2) In the absence of an agreement by the parties, the number of interrogatories, including subparts, shall be limited to fifteen.
+(2) In the absence of an agreement by the parties, the number of interrogatories, including subparts, is limited to fifteen.
 The administrative law judge may permit additional interrogatories upon application for good cause shown.